Cyb3rCl0n3/GitHub-Profile-Readme/README.md

 - You need a wakatime account: https://wakatime.com
 - Download wakatime plugin to your code editor: https://wakatime.com/plugins
 ## Configuration
-- In the `_config.yml` file add your GitHub user name and your wakatime user name
+- In the `_config.yml` file add your GitHub username and your wakatime username
 - In the `neofetch.md` file you can customize your portfolio
 ## Preview
 ```console